 Stonehenge, phase three, has four Station Stones which form a big rectangle, 245 feet by 105 feet.
 The rings of blue Menhirs were removed, and the famous horseshoe of five Trilithons, the doorway stones, we see today was erected.
 These gigantic stones form a ring 108 feet in diameter and were made of local sandstone, carefully dressed and joined with dovetails, mortises and tenons.
 They taper precisely toward the top, and some are convexly curved to counteract the distortion we see when looking up at tall structures.
 Some of the stones weigh more than 50 tons.
 After they were erected, the Blue Stones were later put back into place.

 For a long time, no one knew who erected Stonehenge.
 The population was mostly agricultural, and farmers didn’t have the technical expertise to build such a complicated structure.
 Then, in 1953, a carving of a Mycenean dagger was found on one of the stones.
-This placed a possible creation date for Stonehenge around 1500 BC and build by the Myceneans.
+This placed a possible creation date for Stonehenge around 1500 BC and built by the Myceneans.
 But radiocarbon dating placed it around 1720 BC.
 New dating now places it at 2600 BC.
 The Myceneans could not have built it then; they were in a stage of very primitive farming.

 We know Stonehenge was used as an astronomical observatory.
 At dawn on June 21st, the summer solstice, the rising sun passes through the center of the opening in the horseshoe, then through the center of the entrance gap and down the causeway.
 It also calculates the minimum and maximum moonrise at winter and summer, the midwinter and midsummer, sunset and sunrise.
 It enabled the priests (or whoever was in charge of this function); to maintain records and do calculations to predict eclipses.
 However, astronomers are still arguing on this point.